The Edit page allows you to customize settings related to edit operations.

 This option allows you to copy the selection automatically to the Clipboard without selecting the Copy command (CTRL + C).
 While the Auto Copy mode is on, the selection will be copied to the Clipboard immediately before the selection is deselected or deleted, immediately before the active document is switched, or the editor loses the keyboard focus.
 However, it does not work during the CSV cell mode.

 Treats the following characters as alphanumeric when editing.
 For instance, when you double-click a word, these characters are treated as a part of the word.
-However, this setting does not apply to the regular expression \w operator or the Match Whole Word option in the Find dialog box.
+However, this setting does not apply to the regular expression \w operator in the Find dialog box.

 Resets to default settings.